Orangemen heading back to state tournament

 The Orangemen are heading back to the state tournament.

-Beatrice, the defending Class B State Champions, will get a chance to defend their title after defeating York 58-42 in the B-5 District Championship game Saturday at the Ozone in Beatrice.
+Beatrice, the defending Class B State Champion, will get a chance to defend its title after defeating York 58-42 in the B-5 District Championship game Saturday at the Ozone in Beatrice.

 Beatrice Coach Clark Ribble called it the best game his team has played all year.